10 Ways to Support Your Pet’s Immune System

 8. Exercise

 Moderate exercise has been shown to improve immune factors in humans and animals.
-Exercise keeps your dog's body in shape, while also supporting their immune health.
-Natural light is also important, so walks in the great outdoors are the best option for dogs.
-Incorporating exercise into playtime with your dog can also help ensure they get the ideal amount of exercise.
-Keeping your dog active is a great way to give them an immune boost.
+Natural light is also important, so walks in the great outdoors are the best option for dogs and outdoor cats.
+Indoor cats should be provided with plenty of toys and climbing structures.

 9. Control Weight

 Keeping your pet’s weight under control is also key – overweight animals are much more susceptible to chronic and acute diseases and infections.
-A crucial part of controlling weight is monitoring your dog's diet.
 A healthy diet of raw, minimally processed food (point 1 in my previous post) often helps animals maintain a healthy weight.

 10. Minimize Stress

 Stress affects animals the same way it affects us – weakening the immune system.
 Dogs and cats with anxiety issues of any kind need assistance in moderating their fears.
 Flower Essences, Homeopathic Remedies and Herbal Remedies can be highly beneficial for animals with anxiety problems or that are under stress.
-Behavioral modification training is essential for dogs with anxiety.
-Be wary of environmental alterations and how it could impact stress levels for your dog.
+Behavioral modification training is essential for dogs with anxiety; and environmental alterations such as separate territories for cats that do not get along well, or additional litter boxes and cat trees or safe resting areas can make a big difference for anxious cats.

-A high quality, natural diet is the most important component in building and supporting a healthy immune system for your dog.
+A high quality, natural diet is the most important component in building and supporting a healthy immune system.
 Along with a top quality diet, exercise, minimal exposure to toxins and a low-stress living environment are of utmost importance to the health of your companion.

 More like this